martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 The plug-in manager uses the stable `master` channel by default.
 An administrator can switch to the test `beta` channel; the selected channel is visible in management and installation and is used for the list, manual installations, bulk operations and automatic updates.
 Test versions may contain errors.
 Switching channels discards the downloaded cache for the previous branch, and the next check loads data from the new branch.
 Opening an installed plug-in page displays its name and the version read from `plugin.json` above the plug-in content.

+The manager page opens without waiting for GitHub.
+Repository data is loaded in the background, while the summary at the top shows checking progress, an error, an up-to-date result, or the number and names of available updates.
+Each update name links directly to the affected plug-in.

 ### Github (https://github.com/martinpihrt/OSPy-plugins/archive/master.zip)
 There is a repository of available extensions for the OSPy system at the above location.